Now is the time to take back control of digital transformation from COVID-19: White paper

 Today we have launched a new white paper which details how to deliver long-term, sustainable digital transformation of the public sector in the post COVID-19 environment.

-The white paper, titled “BACK IN THE DRIVING SEAT: How to drive digital transformation without the need for COVID-19,” is the first in a series of new papers which draw on the discussions of the 30+ public sector CIOs and CTOs who attended our “Digital Transformation in the Public Sector” event in Bristol, 12th March 2020.
+The white paper, titled “type: asset-hyperlink id: 4ZIIKt0DuPTJljUtkawyDF,” is the first in a series of new papers which draw on the discussions of the 30+ public sector CIOs and CTOs who attended our “Digital Transformation in the Public Sector” event in Bristol, 12th March 2020.
 Future papers will look at topics such as cloud migration, the impact of change on the supply chain and the impact of digitisation on the IT operation model, which were all tackled by the delegates at the event.

 Commenting on the context in which the white paper has launched, Romy Hughes, director at Brightman says “The COVID-19 lockdown was an unprecedented situation which required organisations to accelerate their existing transformation plan, or if they didn’t have one, to develop it as they went along.
 The speed at which organisations were able to deliver homeworking for example was staggering, and is a testament to the speed at which decisions were made and the hard work of those who made it happen.
 But it also leaves many organisations to ask themselves ‘what took us so long?’”